tldr-pages/tldr/pages/osx/codesign.md

 # codesign

-> Sign code for the Mac certificate store.
+> Create and manipulate code signatures for macOS.

-- Link a certificate to your application:
+- Sign for an application with your certificate:

 `codesign -s "My Company Name" /path/to/App.app`